-No later than January 1, 2007, and thereafter annually during the entire term of this Compact, the Tribe shall pay to the Department an annual assessment in the amount of \$10,000 increased each year (compounded from the initial payment of \$10,000) by a percentage equal to the percentage change in the Consumer Price Index as reported by the Bureau of Labor Statistics for the previous twelve (12) months.
-Such payment may, at the discretion of the Tribe, be made in quarterly installments due on January 1, April 1, July 1 and October 1 of each year.
-The State and the Tribe acknowledge that the amount of this assessment represents a portion of the actual costs expended by local agencies for gambling addiction treatment for persons residing in the counties within a seventy-five mile radius of the Tribe's Class III gaming operations.
-If any new State licensed casino opens within such radius, the parties agree to renegotiate this Section in good faith.
+No later than January 1, 2005, and thereafter annually during the entire term of this Compact, the Tribe shall pay to the Department, as a part of the \$200,000 specified in Subsection 34.2 above if the Tribe elects to offset from this amount, an annual assessment in the amount of \$25,000 increased each year (compounded from the initial payment of \$25,000) by a percentage equal to the percentage change in the Consumer Price Index as reported by the Bureau of Labor Statistics for the previous twelve (12) months.
+This assessment is based upon a percentage of the actual costs expended for gambling addiction treatment for persons residing in the counties set forth in Section 34 of this Compact.
+If any new State licensed casino opens in any county set forth in Section 34 of this Compact, the parties agree to renegotiate this Section in good faith.